abhishektripathi24/platform-setup/postgres/README.md

     REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM airflow;
     REVOKE ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public FROM airflow;
     REVOKE ALL PRIVILEGES ON SCHEMA public FROM airflow;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public REVOKE ALL PRIVILEGES ON TABLES FROM airflow;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public REVOKE ALL PRIVILEGES ON SEQUENCES FROM airflow;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public REVOKE ALL PRIVILEGES ON FUNCTIONS FROM airflow;
     REASSIGN OWNED BY airflow to postgres;
     DROP OWNED BY airflow;
     DROP ROLE airflow;